vintasoftware/aurorae/README.md

 - Allows easy extension of different types of input files

 ### aurora _does not..._
-- Address charge
+- Address charge or as brazilian banks call "cobrança"
-- Address payments by PIX
+- Address payments by PIX, we only support payments through bank information

 But, pull requests are welcomed.

 ## How It Works
-**aurora** uses Python type hinting for data validation and settings management of fixed-width CNAB 240 files.
-We receive a `pydantic` model as input with all the input data, parse to intermediary representation used by the CNAB240 generator.
-Check the [project's ADRs](docs/adr/README.md) to better understand the architecture.
+**aurora** uses Python type hinting for data validation and generation of fixed-width CNAB 240 files.
+The library receives as inputs an spreadsheet that must be a match of the Pydantic model [Spreadsheet](providers/spreadsheet/models.py), a general handler parses the initial data to an intermediary representation used by the CNAB240 module to generate files.
+Different types of inputs are supported by library through the creation of new providers, check the [spreadsheet provider](providers/spreadsheet) for an example.

+A historic and architecture details can be found on the [project's ADRs](docs/adr/README.md) to better understand the architecture.

 ## Requirements